 The mid-back, also known as the thoracic spine, supports and protects several of our vital organs.
 It connects the upper spine to the lower spine and helps keep the body upright.
 Its rigid structure makes it less flexible than the lower part of the spine.
 This also means that if something happens to the mid-back, it can be harder to treat.

-The majority of middle back pain is caused by overuse injuries or injuries that develop over time due to poor posture or continuous strain.
-Continued stress can cause muscle tension which can become a never-ending cycle of worrying over increasing mid-back pain that can affect mood and your sleep.
+The majority of the middle back and upper back pain is caused by overuse injuries or injuries that develop over time due to poor posture or continuous strain.
+Continued stress can cause muscle tension which can become a never-ending cycle of worrying over increasing mid-back pain that can affect mood and sleep.
+The physical therapists at ChiroCare use personalized chiropractic adjustment techniques and therapy to relieve pain.

 How to Stretch the Mid Back